-Example of the injury 25 to 40 a severe knee injury if there is a disruption of the joint, gross ligamentous damage, loss of function after unsuccessful surgery, lengthy treatment and considerable pain Comment about appropriate level of ISV • An ISV at or near the bottom of the range will be appropriate if there is whole person impairment for the injury of 20%.
+Example of the injury 25 to 40 ----------------------- ---------- a severe knee injury if there is a disruption of the joint, gross ligamentous damage, loss of function after unsuccessful surgery, lengthy treatment and considerable pain

-An ISV at or near the top of the range will be appropriate if a total knee replacement was needed and- (a) it is very likely that the knee replacement will need to be repeated; or (b) there are ongoing severe symptoms, poor function and whole person impairment for the injury of more than 30%.
+- An ISV at or near the bottom of the range will be appropriate if there is whole person impairment for the injury of 20%. - An ISV at or near the top of the range will be appropriate if a total knee replacement was needed and- - (a) it is very likely that the knee replacement will need to be repeated; or - (b) there are ongoing severe symptoms, poor function and whole person impairment for the injury of more than 30%.